 This program has gained popularity across Reddit and involves training 5-6 times per week.
 There are four upper body sessions and 1-2 lower body sessions.
 The upper body is split up into ‘push’ exercises and ‘pull’ exercises, with the lower body representing ‘legs’.

 They are positioned in the order they are written i.e. Push – Pull – Legs.
 On a given week you might do Push on Monday, Pull on Tuesday, Legs on Wednesday, and repeat that order from Thursday through to Saturday.
 Some prefer a single session of legs in a given week, and so Saturday would be a rest day.
 I’ve also seen others switch it around and order it Pull – Push – Legs.

 Since there are two of each workout per week, it’s popular to consider one a ‘strength’ day and one a ‘repetition’ day.
 This is similar to the WS4SB low rep and high rep days.
 You might work in the 4-6 rep range on Monday’s Push day, and switch to 10-12 reps on Thursday.
 You would also have the freedom to select different exercises on those two days.

 PPL – Pros

 - High frequency.
 If you have the time then getting in the gym consistently and frequently is a sure way to make progress.

 - Flexibility.
 If you know what you’re doing, then being able to select your favourite exercises on each day as well as sets and reps is a plus for some.

 - Freely available information.
-There’s a PPL thread on Reddit with great advice if the prospect of designing your own program is intimidating, and several templates to get you started
+There’s a PPL thread on Reddit with great advice if the prospect of designing your own program is intimidating.
+There’s also several templates to get you started.